 When Russia signals its dissatisfaction so publicly, as it appears to have done in recent weeks, we are presented with a small window opportunity for pointed diplomacy.
 Make no mistake though: The likelihood of Russia abandoning Assad in favor of a compromise president is next to zero, but its willingness to negotiate on other second-level issues is a possibility, should we appear serious on the other side.
 Should we let such opportunities pass us by, the status quo remains a situation that Russia can both afford and manage, despite its chaotic and often unpredictable nature.

 Charles Lister is a senior fellow and director of MEI's Countering Terrorism and Extremism Program.
-The views expressed in this articles are his own.
+The views expressed in this article are his own.

 This article was originally published by Asharq al-Awsat in Arabic.
 It can be read here.